Anjuschenka/project-jacob/liascript-1.md

 # Potential videos
+All possible videos are to be found in the following video portal of the TU Bergakademie Freiberg:
 [video portal](https://video.tu-freiberg.de/)

 ## Channels
+Here is a first overview over all chemistry-related channels of the portal:
 [Institut für Technische Chemie](https://video.tu-freiberg.de/channel/Institut-fuer-Technische-Chemie/94)
 > This channel has 20 videos which are mainly lectures in German.